haxdds/fischer/README.md

 # Chess

-This chess game was developed using the MVC design pattern.
+This chess game was developed under the MVC design pattern.

 The goal is to hopefully use machine learning algorithms to